 Behind every ambitious and symbolically loaded formal master plan were the workers who brought it to life and infused these cities with populism.

 Roughly 40,000 people lived on site during the first phase of Brasília’s construction, in three types of settlements that ringed the edge of the Pilot Plan.
 First, there were camps run by the state-backed Companhia Urbanizadora da Nova Capital, known as NOVACAP.
-Residency was restricted to state employees, who were mostly middle-class engineers, architects, and contractors, and who lived in single-story wood structures along dirt road grids.
+Residency was restricted to state employees, who were mostly middle-class engineers, architects, and contractors, living in single-story wood structures along dirt road grids.
 The initial settlement, Vila Planalto, was supposed to be cleared for open space after the inauguration of the capital city, but it still stands today.
 The architecture here resembles the low-rise casas populares designed by Oscar Niemeyer and built throughout the northern neighborhoods of the Pilot Plan, with inverted sloped roofs, large partially screened patios, and generous front yards.
 As the Pilot Plan progressed, rather than build more camps, NOVACAP housed its employees in the completed casa popular neighborhoods.
 Incipient urbanism was a frequent motif in Revista Brasília.
 Often contrasted with photographs of the open plain, these neighborhoods represented the emergence of a familiar domesticity in unfamiliar territory.

 Second were the camps that housed the majority of the workforce, the contract laborers.
 The government owned all of the land in the Federal District, but certain areas were set aside for the use of private companies, and the structures in these camps were built and owned by residents.
 The largest settlement, Núcleo Bandeirante, was organized along three main streets lined with buildings made of wood, corrugated metal, and whatever other materials the residents could procure.
 Here the urban fabric was more organic and less ordered than at Vila Planalto.
 Núcleo Bandeirante’s original name, Cidade Livre, or “free city,” signaled the unrestricted access it provided to migrants.
 Anyone could move to this boomtown and tap the resources that flowed from the federal government.
 Cidade Livre quickly became the social heart of the construction camps, and luminaries like Kubitschek, Costa, and Niemeyer made frequent evening visits.
 2